moe-mizrak/laravel-prompt-alchemist/README.md

 - Add `OPENROUTER_API_KEY`, `OPENROUTER_DEFAULT_MODEL` and `OPENROUTER_API_ENDPOINT` in your env file - as defined in **env_variables** in config
   (`OPENROUTER_API_ENDPOINT` already has default value which can be skipped, `OPENROUTER_API_KEY` and `OPENROUTER_DEFAULT_MODEL` should be set as described in [Configuration](#-configuration) section.)
 - Leave `prompt_function_instructions` in **config** untouched or check out [Generate Prompt Function Instructions](#generate-prompt-function-instructions) in order to generate **customized** new instructions.
-- Make [Laravel OpenRouter](https://github.com/moe-mizrak/laravel-openrouter) request for Tool Use (Function Calling) so that LLM will make decision which functions to call for **given prompt**.
+- Make [Laravel OpenRouter](https://github.com/moe-mizrak/laravel-openrouter) request for Tool Use (Function Calling) so that LLM will make decision which functions to call for the **given prompt**.
   (**Note:** **Laravel OpenRouter** already comes with this package - as default LLM provider - so no need for a separate installation)
 ```php
 $prompt = 'Can tell me Mr. Boolean Bob credit score?';